St. Charles Borromeo Church (North Hollywood): Hollywood connections

 Television actress Tracey Gold, who starred in ABC's Growing Pains, was married at St. Charles in October 1994.
 Her TV parents, Alan Thicke and Joanna Kerns, attended the ceremony.

 The funeral for Bob Hope's friend and co-star, Dorothy Lamour, was also held at St. Charles, in September 1996.
 On April 19, 2002, the church was the site of the memorial service for actor Robert Urich, best known to TV viewers as private eye Dan Tana on the TV show Vega$.
 Celebrities in attendance at the service included Tom Selleck, Tony Danza, Love Boat captain Gavin MacLeod and Olympian Caitlyn Jenner (then Bruce).

-Other celebrities who have been members at St. Charles include Ann Blyth ("Mildred Pierce") actor Eric Estrada (Ponch on TV's CHiPS), Jeopardy! quizmaster Alex Trebek, Frankie Avalon, Bob Gunton (Warden Norton in The Shawshank Redemption), Los Angeles district attorney Steve Cooley, actresses Angela Cartwright and Veronica Cartwright and KABC news anchors Laura Diaz and Harold Greene.
+Other celebrities who have been members at St. Charles include Ann Blyth ("Mildred Pierce") actor Erik Estrada (Ponch on TV's CHiPS), Jeopardy! quizmaster Alex Trebek, Wheel of Fortune announcer Charlie O'Donnell, Frankie Avalon, Bob Gunton (Warden Norton in The Shawshank Redemption), Los Angeles district attorney Steve Cooley, actresses Angela Cartwright and Veronica Cartwright and KABC news anchors Laura Diaz and Harold Greene.
 Also a member was Austrian-American producer and singer Elfi von Dassanowsky, whose memorial service was held at the church on October 9, 2007, with many representatives of the Austrian community in Los Angeles attending.